Schuyler and Sons

 20 Short Stories of Courage, Rebellion, and Homefront Hope

 Book Four of Twenty Lives at War follows 20 Americans from Pearl Harbor to V-J Day as the war reshapes kitchens, factories, prisons, churches, and coastlines.
-A switchboard operator, nurse, spotter, riveter, journalist, farmer’s wife, priest, and grieving parents confront rationing, prejudice, sabotage, telegrams, and temptation—finding courage, rebellion, and hard-earned hope at home.
+A switchboard operator, nurse, spotter, riveter, journalist, priest, and grieving parents confront rationing, sabotage, telegrams, and temptation—finding courage, rebellion, and hard-earned hope at home.

 Author: Scott Hamele